Presentation: Potential living related kidney donor of African heritage

 - In this case, it is likely that R446 APOL1 kidney donor testing is the most appropriate indication.
 This is a single gene test for those who meet the above criteria.

-- For tests that do not include whole genome sequencing (WGS), such as this one, you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- This test does not use whole genome sequencing (WGS), so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion) forms.

 Resources